saadmar/extentions/README.md

-# This is only for testing
+# This is only for testing auto creation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.